Is Potato Salad Healthy?

 I decided to slice and not chop potatoes to complement the radishes.

 Long English cucumber has soft skin, however if you have got field of garden cucumbers with thicker skin and feel like you would enjoy them more peeled – go ahead.
 The most important step is to remove (and eat) the seeds in the middle that contain a lot of water.
 Then cut cucumber lengthwise and chop into quarters.

-As both me and Kyle were taste testing the first batch, we both simultaneously said that this healthy potato salad is missing eggs.
 I added 3 hard boiled eggs and reduced mayo to 1 tbsp.

 Healthy Potato Salad

 Healthy Potato Salad Recipe with Greek yogurt, chock full of vegetables and just a touch of eggs and mayo.
 Everyone will love this potato salad full of flavour and not drowning in cups of mayo!

 - Total Time: 25 minutes